wli4/Exercise-04b-Hide-and-Seek/README.md

 # Exercise-04b-Hide-and-Seek
 Exercise for MSCH-C220, 8 October 2020

-THe second exercise for the 2D Platformer project, exploring two enemy types.
+The second exercise for the 2D Platformer project, exploring two enemy types.

 ## Implementation
 Built using Godot 3.2.2